Proton Holdings: 2000s

-The second generation Proton Saga was launched on 18 January 2008.
+The second generation Proton Saga was launched in January 2008.
 Previously, the first generation Proton Saga had been Proton's first and most successful model, having had a long 23-year lifespan, the longest of all Proton models to date.
-The new Saga proved to be a successful model Proton with over 23,000 bookings two weeks into its launch.
-It has consistently ranked as Proton's best-selling vehicle domestically, while placing 3rd overall in 2008, and 2nd between 2009 and 2012, beaten only by its archrival, the Perodua Myvi in overall vehicle sales.
-Proton further widened its model base when it introduced the Exora, Malaysia's first indigenous 7-seater MPV in April 2009.
-The Exora was based on Proton's next generation P2 platform and helped satisfy the growing demand for a budget 7-seater in the domestic market, which had been monopolised by the Nissan Grand Livina and the smaller Toyota Avanza.
+The new Saga was booked around 23,000 times across the first two weeks of its launch.
+It has consistently ranked as Proton's best-selling vehicle domestically, placing 3rd overall in 2008, and 2nd between 2009 and 2012.

+In April 2009, Proton introduced the Exora, Malaysia's first indigenous 7-seater MPV.
+The Exora was intended to compete with the Nissan Grand Livina and the smaller Toyota Avanza.
 For several years, it consistently positioned in the Top 10 best-selling vehicles in Malaysia.